For more information or materials, please contact:

 This program was supported by funding from the Virginia Department of Motor Vehicles, Virginia Highway Safety Office, and Eastern Virginia Medical School.
 The contents are solely the responsibility of the authors and do not necessarily represent the official views of the Virginia Department of Motor Vehicles, Virginia Highway Safety Office, or Eastern Virginia Medical School.

-Make it Click team members include Kelli England Will, Ph.D.; Ann Lassiter Edwards, MS, CPST, Doctoral Candidate; and Emily R. Gordon, MPH.
+Make it Click current team members include Kelli England, Ph.D.; Ann Lassiter Edwards, MS, CPST, Doctoral Candidate; and Emily R. Gordon, MPH.

-Kelli England Will, PhD.
+Kelli England, PhD.
 LCP, CPST, Principal Investigator, is a Clinical Psychologist and Professor of Pediatrics at EVMS.
-Dr. Will received her M.S. in Experimental/General Psychology from Old Dominion University and earned her Ph.D. in Clinical Psychology from Virginia Tech.
-Dr. Will’s areas of expertise are injury prevention, substance abuse prevention, health behavior theory, and risk communication.
+Dr. England received her M.S. in Experimental/General Psychology from Old Dominion University and earned her Ph.D. in Clinical Psychology from Virginia Tech.
+Dr. England’s areas of expertise are injury prevention, substance abuse prevention, health behavior theory, and risk communication.
 She has training and experience designing, implementing, and evaluating health-promotion programs and has received over 25 research grants from agencies such as the Centers for Disease Control and Prevention, National Highway Traffic Safety Administration, and the US Navy for her injury prevention research.
-Dr. Will is also a Nationally Certified Child Passenger Safety Technician.
+Dr. England is also a Nationally Certified Child Passenger Safety Technician.

 Ann Lassiter Edwards, M.S., CPST, Doctoral Candidate, is currently a research assistant with the Department of Pediatrics, Eastern Virginia Medical School, Division of Community Health & Research.
 She has a Master’s Degree in Applied Experimental Psychology from Old Dominion University where she is pursuing her doctorate in Applied Psychological Science.
 Her research background is in cultural decision making, community psychology, law enforcement and occupant protection.